jomjol/AI-on-the-edge-device-docs/docs/StatusLED-BlinkCodes.md

 ### `WLAN Disconnected (Timeout)`

 WLAN connection is interrupted due to an timeout because no beacon from AP is received in a timely manner.
 Most probably access point is not available anymore or connection is not reliable.

 ### `WLAN Disconnected (Further reasons)`

 WLAN connection is interrupted due to further reasons.
-Disconnect reason is printed in warining message.
-Please check serial console output or logfile from sd card (using another device to retrieve logfile /sdcard/log/message/).
-Please refer to this page to have additional infos in terms of WLAN disconnect reasons --> [WLAN disconnect reason code description](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/wifi.html#wi-fi-reason-code)
+Disconnect reason is printed in warning message.
+Check the serial console output or logfile from sd card (using another device to retrieve logfile /sdcard/log/message/).
+See this page to have additional info in terms of WLAN disconnect reasons --> [WLAN disconnect reason code description](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/wifi.html#wi-fi-reason-code)

-## Source WLAN_INIT: WLAN initialization
+## Source `WLAN_INIT`: WLAN initialization

 !!!
 NOTE
     All critical errors, regular boot not possible